wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.I.4

 <p id=p4 class=fip>
-4.&emsp;The Holy Spirit is the only part of the Holy Trinity that has a symbolic function.
+4. The Holy Spirit is the only part of the Holy Trinity that has a symbolic function.
 <sup>2</sup>He is referred to as the Healer, the Comforter and the Guide.
 <sup>3</sup>He is also described as something ‘separate’, apart from the Father and from the Son.
 <sup>4</sup>I myself said, “If I go I will send you another Comforter and he will abide with you”.